MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/how-to-approach-mlops.md

 ### Validate the model

 This step uses established metrics like an accuracy metric to automatically validate the newly trained model and compare it to older ones.
 Did its accuracy increase?
 If yes, this model might be registered in the model registry for ensuring that next steps can consume it.
-If the new model performs worse, then a data scientist can be alerted to investigate why, or the newly trained model can be discarded.
+If the new model performs worse, then a data scientist can be alerted to investigate why or discard the newly trained model.
 ### Deploy the model

-In the deployment step, the model is either deployed as an API service that applications can use.
-This is the recommended approach for web applications, as it enables the model to be scaled and updated independently of the application itself.
-Alternatively, the model can be used to perform batch scoring.
-In this case, the model is used once or periodically to calculate predictions on new data points.
+Deploy the model as an API service for web applications in the deployment step.
+This approach enables the model to be scaled and updated independently of the applications.
+Alternatively, the model can be used to perform batch scoring where it's used once or periodically to calculate predictions on new data points.
 This is useful when large amounts of data need to be processed asynchronously.
-More details on deployment models can be found on the [Deployment](ml-deployment-inference.md) page.
+More details on deployment models can be found on the [machine learning inference during deployment](ml-deployment-inference.md) page.

 ### Monitor the model

 It's necessary to monitor the model for two key reasons.
 First, monitoring the model helps to ensure that it's technically functional; for example, able to generate predictions.
 This is important if an organization's applications depend on the model and use it in real time.
 Monitoring the model also helps organizations to gauge if it continuously generates useful predictions.
 This might not be useful when data drift occurs, such as when the data used to train the model significantly differs from the data that's sent to the model during prediction phase.
 For example, a model trained for recommending products to young people might produce undesirable results when recommending products to people from a different age group.
 Model monitoring with data drift can detect this type of mismatch, alert machine learning engineers, and automatically retrain the model with more relevant or newer data.

 ### How to monitor models